 Michelle Crone

 In 1983, Michelle Crone became a central organizer of the Seneca Women’s Encampment for a Future of Peace and Justice, again helping to define the group’s communal structure and organizational process.
-Her work with women’s festivals began with the Michigan Womyn’s Music Festival in 1979 (the fourth one).
-She has been an organizer, coordinator, and/or producer for over 25 festivals, including Southern Women’s Music and Comedy Festival (1984), and Rhythm Fest: Women Music Art Politics (1990-95) in the South.
+Her work with women’s festivals began with the Michigan Womyn’s Music Festival in 1979, which was the fourth one in Michigan.
+She has been an organizer, coordinator, and/or producer for over 25 festivals, including the Southern Women’s Music and Comedy Festival in 1984, and Rhythm Fest: Women Music Art Politics, from 1990 to 1995 in the South.

 Michelle Crone earned a degree in film history and anthropology from the State University of New York (SUNY), in Albany, New York, in 1986.
 A native of Albany, New York, Michelle Crone came to the South as a VISTA worker in the Blue Ridge Mountains.